smartcontractkit/chainlink/.changeset/wild-ducks-bake.md

 "chainlink": patch
 ---

-#added FinalityDepth config where it was missing
+#internal Added FinalityDepth config where it was missing